|

 Bindery.
 Because he'd written them about neighbors/friends/relatives, he's

 reluctant to distribute these.
-If you're reading this Jon, I'm willing to
+If you're reading this, Jon, I'm willing to

 edit them so that they're safe for publication.